Axway/open-banking-docs/content/en/docs/Configuration/customization.md

 weight: 10
 date: 2021-09-02
 ---
-This section includes details to customize the Axway Open Banking solution.
+This section includes details to customize the Amplify Open Banking solution.

 ## Solution branding